Loka

 Rajaloka, Saṁgrahaṇīratna by Śrīcandra, 17th century.

 Loka (लोक) is a concept in Hinduism and other Indian religions, that may be translated as a planet, the universe, a plane, or a realm of existence.
 In some philosophies, it may also be interpreted as a mental state that one can experience.
 A primary concept in several Indian religions is the idea that different lokas are home to various divine beings, and one takes birth in such realms based on their karma.

+Etymology

+The term loka is derived from the Sanskrit verbal root lok, which means "to see", "to perceive", or "to look".
+In scriptural explanations, a loka is understood as a realm of experience.

 Hinduism

 Three lokas

 Vishvarupa of Vishnu as the Cosmic Man with the three realms: heaven - Satya to Bhuvar loka (head to belly), earth - Bhu loka (groin), underworld - Atala to Patala loka (legs).

-The most common classification of lokas in Hinduism is the Trailokya, or the three worlds.

-The concept of the three worlds has a number of different interpretations in Hindu cosmology.